open-cluster-management-io/ocm-vscode-extension/README.md

 ### Bootstrap Project

-Another Valuable feature of the OCM VScode Extension is to create a Bootstrap project for the various channel types.
+Another valuable feature of OCM VScode Extension is to create a Bootstrap project for the various channel types.

 The Bootstrap project is basically a collection of snippets, customized to fit one of three channel types - Git, Helm or ObjectBucket, that form a project template for you to build upon.